Car Accident Lawyer FeesBy Stewart J. Guss on September 29th, 2020

 You decide that you don’t want to pay for a lawyer because you want to keep your entire settlement.
 Your losses—as you calculated them—are about $15,000 based on your medical bills and the two weeks you missed work.
 The insurance company challenges certain losses or claims you were partially responsible for the crash, which causes them to reduce your settlement offer to $10,000.
 You negotiate with them and finally agree to accept $12,000.
 This leaves you responsible for paying $3,000 of losses out-of-pocket.

 The above is only one example of why it is worth it to pay for a car accident attorney.
-The higher the value of your case, the more critical—and worth it—it usually becomes to hire a strong attorney.
-This is especially the case if your case will likely go to trial.
+The higher the value of your case, the more critical—and worthwhile—it usually becomes to hire a strong attorney.
+This is especially true if your case will likely go to trial.

-If the insurance company gives you any trouble, you shouldn’t hesitate to call a car accident attorney right away to weigh your options.
+If the insurance company gives you any trouble, you don’t have to fight them alone.
+Don’t hesitate to call a car accident attorney right away to learn about all of the options available to you on the road to justice.

 How the Contingency Fee Works